cmc623/Mengchi_Cai_TsinghuaUniversity/README.md

 A brief introduction to Mr.Mengchi Cai's research.
 Contact me with: cmc18@mails.tsinghua.edu.cn

+You can follow my research on Researchgate: https://www.researchgate.net/profile/Mengchi-Cai

 I received the B.S. degree in automotive engineering from Tsinghua University, Beijing, China, in 2018.
 I am currently a Ph.D. candidate at School of Vehicle and Mobility, Tsinghua University, Beijing, China.
 My current research interests include:

 -> Intelligent and connected cloud control system and its control technology;